JonathanC13/python_ref/Structures/ok.md

 - (O(n^2)) For O of n squared the algorithm's performance is directly proportional to the square of the input data.
 This usually involves nested loops over a data set.

 - (O(log n)) For O of log n the algorithm's performance is proportional to the logarithmic function and means after the curve starts to flatten, the increase of input data has minimal effect on its performance.
 An example is binary search.

+####**misc**

+- Python lists behind the scenes are dynamic arrays.
+This means lists allow elements to be added or removed and they will automatically adjust the backing store that holds these elements by allocating or releasing memory.
+Python lists can hold arbitrary elements—“everything” is an object in Python, including functions.
+Therefore you can mix and match different kinds of data types and store them all in a single list.

+- Java
+  - Array.
+    int[] data; // create the reference
+    data = new int[] {10,20,30,40,50,60,71,80,90,91}; // alias, link the reference to the object

+  - ArrayList
+    ArrayList is a collection framework used in java that serves as dynamic data structure incorporating the traits of an array

+      ArrayList<Integer> array = new ArrayList<Intger>(); // create reference = to object

+      //Add elements you wish
+      array.add(1);

+- C arrays must declare size since it needs to allocate memory on the stack.

 ###**Strongly typed**
 https://stackoverflow.com/questions/11328920/is-python-strongly-typed